DeepHiveMind/Amazon-EMR-on-Amazon-EKS-Spark-job-with-AWS-Step-Functions/README.md

 ## Agenda

--Use case overview
+- Use case overview
--Architecture overview
+- Architecture overview
--Prerequisites
+- Prerequisites
--Create a Step Functions state machine
+- Create a Step Functions state machine
--Create an EventBridge scheduling rule
+- Create an EventBridge scheduling rule
--Validate the output with an Athena query
+- Validate the output with an Athena query
--Create reports in QuickSight
+- Create reports in QuickSight
--Conclusion
+- Conclusion